Biden hires Neera Tanden into the White House

 Tanden’s new job at the White House does not require Senate confirmation.
 Her portfolio will include health-care policy and overseeing a review of the U.S. Digital Service, according to a White House official speaking on the condition of anonymity to discuss personnel matters.

-The official said Tanden will be responsible, among other things, for preparing contingency plans for various potential Supreme Court rulings that may result from Republican legal challenges to the Affordable Care Act.
+The official said Tanden will be responsible, among other things, for preparing contingency plans for potential Supreme Court rulings that may result from Republican legal challenges to the Affordable Care Act.
 Tanden worked as a senior adviser in the Department of Health and Human Services during the Obama administration and helped draft parts of the former president’s signature health care law.

 The U.S. Digital Service is responsible for making the government accessible to Americans online.